Noor Husin

-Noor Husin (Dari: نور حسین; born 3 March 1997) is an Afghan footballer who plays as a central midfielder or defensive midfielder for club Southend United and the Afghanistan national football team.
+Noor Husin (Dari: نور حسین; born 3 March 1997) is an Afghan footballer who plays as a central midfielder or defensive midfielder for club Worthing and the Afghanistan national football team.

 Early and personal life

 Husin was born in Mazar-i-Sharif.
 His family moved to England when he was aged 5, to escape war.
 His father came to England first as a refugee, followed by the rest of the family, who settled in Croydon.

 Club career

 Reading

 He began playing football at Reading's academy.

 In mid October 2015, Husin joined Hemel Hempstead Town.
 He made his competitive debut for Hemel Hempstead on 17 October 2015 in a 2–2 away draw with Dartford.
 He scored his first competitive goal in that game as well, scoring in the 41st minute.
 He returned to Reading in early January 2016.

 At the end of the 2015–16 season, Reading announced that Husin would leave the club.